Lpf1995/data_mingding_course_homework/README.md

 Homework2: Homework2.Rmd, Homework2.html
   In the Rmd files are the R code used.
 The html file is the reprot which outputed directly from the R markdown.

+Homework3:Data_Mining_Homework3.Rmd, Data_Mining_Homework3.pdf, Data_Mining_Homework3.html
+  In the Rmd file is all the code of the homework.
+The pdf and the html are 2 versions of the report.
+Both of them are directly outputed from the R markdown.
+They should be the same.
+However, the plots of the pdf seem to be better than those in html.